thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

         title: 'Switch to the widget edit mode and click "Add marker" in the "Overlays" section.'
     1:
         image: /images/user-guide/widgets/maps/add-marker-2-pe.png
-        title: 'Specify the data source and define the coordinate keys.
-ThingsBoard automatically sets the coordinate keys as "latitude" and "longitude".
-If your entity uses custom key names, update them here.
-Apply changes.'
+        title: 'Select the data source — this can be a device, an entity alias, or a function.
+In this example, I&#39;ll use an entity alias that refers to the asset "Gas Station 1" as the data source.
+Define the coordinate keys.
+ThingsBoard automatically uses latitude and longitude as default coordinate keys.
+If your entity uses different key names, update them here.
+Apply the changes.'
     2:
         image: /images/user-guide/widgets/maps/add-marker-3-pe.png
-        title: 'The marker will appear on the map according to the specified coordinates.'
+        title: 'he marker will appear on the map based on the specified coordinates.'

 manually-add-marker:
     0: